Towards Zero-Shot Multilingual Synthetic Question and Answer Generation for Cross-Lingual Reading Comprehension: Application of Synthetic Data to Multilingual Reading Comprehension

-All models were initialized from the official \texttt{bert-base-multilingual-uncased} checkpoint and later finetuned on the generated samples.
-We employed Huggingface framework \cite{huggingface} to train the QA models.
-Each model was trained for two epochs.
-Batch size and learning rates were set to \textit{64}, and $3e^{-5}$ respectively.
-The models were trained on 4 Tesla V100 GPU virtual machines on Google Cloud Platform.
-In experiments where both the gold samples, consisting of SQuAD 1.1 and \texttt{translate-train}, as well as synthetically generated ones are used to finetune the QA models, the model is first finetuned on the synthetic samples, and later on the gold ones.
+All our reading comprehension models are initialized from the official mT5 \cite{mt5} and later fine-tuned on the generated samples.
+We experimented with Base (580M), Large (1.2B), and XL (3.7B) parameter variants of mT5.
+We fine-tune using the TensorFlow framework.
+Each model was trained for \textit{10000} steps with a learning rate of \textit{1e-3} and a batch size of \textit{131072} tokens.
+The models were trained on 16 TPU-v3 chips.
+In experiments where both the SQuAD 1.1 samples and synthetically generated ones are used to fine-tune the RC models, the model is trained on a mixture of the two, with a mixing ratio of \textit{1}.